codebar/tutorials/android/1introduction/tutorial.md

 > id’s need to start with @+id/ - the plus symbol means it assigns the variable name to the current ImageView

 In Android we don't use pixels, but instead use `dp` which is a device point.
 1 point might be 1 pixel on a really low resolution device, but might be 4 pixels, or even 8 pixels on a newer device.
-Take a look at this handy guide Android wrote for more information https://developer.android.com/guide/practices/screens_support.html .
+Take a look at [this handy official guide](https://developer.android.com/guide/practices/screens_support.html) for more information.

 Next, we want to save the following cookie image into our project.
-You can either google for a cookie image that's free to use, or use ours that we found earlier = http://imgur.com/a/9BXV4 .
+You can either google for a cookie image that's free to use, or use [our example image](http://imgur.com/a/9BXV4).
 You need to save it inside your project folder using Windows Explorer or Mac OSX Finder and navigate to the following -> app -> src -> main -> res .
 You need to create a folder called `drawable-xhdpi` and place your cookie image in here!

 Because android has different density devices, we usually need to provide different resolution images for all those different devices.
 If we only provide it in one folder, Android will scale the image for other devices, but this might cause make the image look bad!